Why Should I Use File Sharing in Project Management Software?

 Plus, many project management platforms offer virus scanning when you download files from them, whereas other platforms may not.

 2. Centralized data

 It’s vital to maintain a centralized knowledge center and have one reliable source of truth on your project.
-When files are shared through other means, such as email, it’s easy to lose track of which version is correct, who has the most recent version, and what the history of edits, changes, and approvals has been.
-But when files are shared directly from your project software, it automatically maintains a history of changes and ensures that stakeholders never have to question which version is correct.
+When files are shared through other means, such as email, it’s easy to lose track of which version is correct, who has the most recent version, and the history of edits, changes, and approvals.
+But when files are shared directly from your project software, it automatically maintains a record of changes and ensures that stakeholders never have to question which version is correct.

 3. Reduces costs